simon-verbois/filebrowser-k8s/README.md

-# Deploying Gitea on Kubernetes
+# Deploying Filebrowser Quantum on Kubernetes

 This repository contains a set of Kubernetes manifests for deploying [Filebrowser Quantum](https://github.com/gtsteffaniak/filebrowser).